dfroberg/dailybrief/readme.txt

 == Screenshots ==

-1. Automatic Preview 1
-2. Automatic Preview 2
+1. Automatic Preview gives you a pretty good overview on how your post will look on Steem.
+2. Table of Contents.
+3. Footer and Manual Brief Generation button.
-3. Options 1
+4. Options 1
-4. Options 2
+5. Options 2
-5. Options 3
+6. Options 3

 == Languages ==